Nerwo/nerwo-contracts/README.md

 Emitted when a party has to pay an arbitration fee.
 It provides the transaction ID and the party that has to pay the fee.

+### DisputeCreation

+`event DisputeCreation(uint256 indexed transactionID, uint256 indexed disputeID, address indexed plaintiff)`

+Emitted when a dispute i created.
+It provides the transaction ID, the dispute ID and the first party opened the dispute.

 ### TransactionCreated

 `event TransactionCreated(uint256 transactionID, address indexed client, address indexed freelancer, IERC20 indexed token, uint256 amount)`